How do children learn?

 - Your child will hear best when you’re near them, so make sure you get close to your child so they can see your face.

 Radio aids make the speaker’s voice louder and easier for a deaf child to hear, for example during a noisy family meal.
 They work even when the speaker is far away from the child or not facing them, for example, out and about or in the car.
 Radio aids can also transmit sound from a device such a laptop or the TV to your child’s hearing device.
-More information on radio aids can be found here.
+See more information on radio aids.

 - Encourage your child to give you their full attention before talking.